 There are 36 spots in each session of the Teacher program, and participants will be selected through a random lottery process.
-Applications for the lottery will be accepted until Friday, April 15, 2022 at 4:30 pm.
 All applicants will be notified whether they are selected for camp via email.
-To ensure you receive all relevant emails, please add the domain @cod.edu to your whitelist; particularly if you use Hotmail or Yahoo.
-If you have not received notification, please check your spam or junk mail folder.
+To ensure you receive all relevant emails, add the domain @cod.edu to your whitelist; particularly if you use Hotmail or Yahoo.
+If you have not received notification, check your spam or junk mail folder.
 Please submit only one entry; duplicate entries will be deleted.

 The GenCyber Teacher program is designed for teachers who are passionate about promoting cybersecurity and online safety.
 The program is taught by faculty from the Computer and Information Technology (CIT) Department and the Homeland Security Training Institute (HSTI).